pibooth/pibooth/README.rst

         $ sudo apt-get install cups libcups2-dev

-6. Optionally install ``OpenCV`` to improve images generation efficiency:
+6. Optionally install ``OpenCV`` to improve images generation efficiency or if a Webcam is used:

    ::